 Dual Enrollment is an accelerated program designed to allow students to earn college credit while in high school tuition free.
-Students must meet the following eligibility requirements to participate in dual enrollment: Qualifing unweighted cumlative GPA, qualifing test scores, complete an EFSC application, and attend a dual enrollment orientation at EFSC.
+Students must meet the following eligibility requirements to participate in dual enrollment: Qualifing unweighted cumlative high school GPA (3.0 for degree seeking students, 2.5 for students seeking a college credit certificate), qualifing test scores (see link below), complete an EFSC application, and completge the dual enrollment orientation.
 Students interested in dual enrollment should meet with their high school counselor.

 - Florida's Dual Enrollment Program: Frequently Asked Questions (FAQ)